 Every person who loves Jesus Christ is concerned about the direction the world moved in recent decades.
 Wise choices require correct facts.
 False-teachers and prophets have worked their mischief for centuries.
 How else could babies be conceived in laboratories and murdered in clinics or people think that Jesus is like a 1960’s free-love Hippie guru?

 Reconciled and Rapture Ready

 As an ambassador of God, Paul implores us to be reconciled to God through relationship with His Son.
-There are no mitigating conditions or excuses, no matter what you hear from trusted non-biblical sources.
-God does not grade on the curve and everyone will be held to the same standard—His standard.
+No matter what you hear from trusted non-biblical sources, there are no mitigating conditions or excuses.
+God doesn’t grade on a curve and everyone will be held to the same standard—His standard.

 This is the End Time.
 Perhaps you will see Jesus Christ today.
-But even if the Rapture does not occur in your natural lifetime, living in harmony, peace, and joy with God will bless you every day until you finally pass into immortality.
+But even if the Rapture doesn’t occur in your natural lifetime, living in harmony, peace, and joy with God will bless you every day until you finally pass into immortality.

-Every New Creation will hear and respond when the Shepherd calls him or her home.
-New creations in Christ aren’t 30-day wonders, but flesh and blood people on a journey of continuing, transformation and purpose, becoming more like Jesus every day by the grace of God.
+When the Shepherd calls us home, every New Creation will hear and respond.
+New Creations in Christ aren’t 30-day wonders, but flesh and blood people on a journey of continuing, transformation and purpose, becoming more like Jesus every day by the grace of God.

 “To become” requires action.
 Knowing isn’t enough.
 Recognize the importance of both doing and teaching the word.
 (James 1:22, Proverbs 22:6,